 Introduces essential vocabulary, properties and characteristics of geometric objects and geometric constructions.
 The concepts of plane geometry are developed inductively and then deductively.
 Computerfacilitated instruction offers a dynamic presentation of geometric concepts.
-Offered as Credit/No Credit only.
+Credit/No Credit only.
+Nonassociate degree applicable.

 098 INTRODUCTION TO GRAPHING CALCULATORS